 - ensuring that Hume remains solvent and is complying with all its legislative, financial, ethical and contractual obligations

-- building corporate awareness as a shared responsibility of directors, management and staff to uphold the values and objectives of Hume
+- building corporate awareness as a shared responsibility of directors, management, and employees to uphold the values and objectives of Hume

 - identifying the resources and operational capabilities required to ensure effective corporate governance processes that align with demonstrated best practice.

 With these robust mechanisms in place, along with a transparent approach to decision making, current and future stakeholders can be confident in the Board’s ability to govern to the highest standards.